lbryio/lbry.com/content/news/69-reddit-ama-answers.md

 >“Auctions have many great properties, but the public doesn’t like auctions very much.
 Although participating in an auction is fun for some; others find it annoying.
 It requires inputs of time and risk, and no one likes being outbid at the last minute.”

 So, the short answer is that we’re aware that this an experiment within an experiment.
-We’re trying to solve a very hard problem in a novel way.
+We’re trying to solve a tough problem in a novel way.
 It’s important to note that LBRY doesn't depend on the naming system, but we're committed to giving it a chance.

 <a name="noauction"></a>
 **If I don’t want to deal with name auctions at all, what are my options?**